 Independence of the parallel postulate shows the axioms HP for neutral geometry are not complete.
 Even the descriptively complete theory EG is far from negation complete.
-In fact, [Bee, Zie82] (first in English) proves that if T is finitely axiomatized geometry consistent with $T{rcf}$ there is no algorithm to decide which sentences are consistent with T.
+In fact, [Bee, Zie82] (first in English) proves that if T is finitely axiomatized geometry consistent with T{rcf} there is no algorithm to decide which sentences are consistent with T. There are uncountably many first order complete theories extending EG.

 Methodology 10.2.5 (Incompleteness of 2nd order geometry despite categoricity).
-Write the statement in pure second order logic expressing the continuum hypothesis.
-By the celebrated work of Gödel and Cohen, the continuum hypothesis is independent from the Zermelo-Frankel axiom for set theory (even with the axiom of choice).
-Thus, Hilbert's axiomatization is not negation complete for 2nd order logic.
+Write the statement in pure second order logic expressing the continuum hypothesis40 By the celebrated work of Gödel and Cohen, the continuum hypothesis is independent from the Zermelo-Frankel axiom for set theory (even with the axiom of choice).
+Thus, Hilbert's axiomatization is not negation complete as a theory of 2nd order logic.

 As we noted in Remark 3.9 Birkhoff's axioms are a description of the geometry over the real field ('Real field' is defined in set theory).
 With Hilbert's definition of the field, we can make this into a legitimate second order axiomatization of a theory that is categorical in any particular model M of ZFC.
 Just say the field has the least upper bound property.
-But the second order theory will depend not just on the given axioms but only what set theoretic statements are true in M (as in 10.2.5).
+But the second order theory will depend not just on the given axioms but also on what set theoretic statements are true in M (as in 10.2.5).